-Figure 3.Y.4-2 illustrates the exchanges for persistently stored data.
+Figure 3.12.4-2 illustrates the exchanges for persistently stored data.
 In the IEEE case, the stored data is exposed as a set of PM Stores (analogous to directories) containing PM Segments (analogous to files).
 Thus the Sensor Data Consumer must query for the PM segments in the various PM Stores and then decide which PM Segment to transfer.
 It then requests the transfer of the given PM segment and the Device Observation Source makes the transfer.
 In the BTLE case, there is but one ‘file’ but the Record Access Control Point (RACP) processes allow querying for its size as well as for transferring only parts of the entire data set.
 Once the RACP transfer is initiated the records are sent in notification events (they are NOT acknowledged).
 However when the transfer is completed, an RACP indication (which IS acknowledged) indicates that the transfer is complete.
 Sequence numbers indicate to the Device Observation Consumer that all requested records have been received.

-Figure 3.Y.4-3 ‘Live’ Measurement Exchanges
+Figure 3.12.4-3 ‘Live’ Measurement Exchanges

-Figure 3.Y.4-3 illustrates the PCHA sequences for IEEE and BTLE when the Device Observation Source and Sensor Data Consumer have been configured and there is non-persistent data to transfer.
+Figure 3.12.4-3 illustrates the PCHA sequences for IEEE and BTLE when the Device Observation Source and Sensor Data Consumer have been configured and there is non-persistent data to transfer.
 In this case the Device Observation Source sends the data unsolicited.
 Some transmissions are not acknowledged by the Sensor Data Consumer.
 Unacknowledged transmissions tend to be for streaming or waveform data.

-Figure 3.Y.4-4: All Measurement Data Exchanges
+Figure 3.12.4-4: All Measurement Data Exchanges

-Figure 3.Y.4-4 summarizes the Communicate PCHA Data-* transactions for the IEEE and BTLE implementations.
+Figure 3.12.4-4 summarizes the Communicate PCHA Data transaction for the IEEE and BTLE implementations.
 In both cases there is a configuration stage preparing the actors for data transfer.
-And then in both cases there a data transfer mechanism for persistent and non-persistent data.
+And then in both cases there is a data transfer mechanism for persistent and non-persistent data.
 In both cases the Device Observation Source sends non-persistent data unsolicited and in both cases the Sensor Data Consumer initiates the request for persistent data.

-3.Y.4.1 Configuration
+3.12.4.1 Configuration

-For all transports supported by the Communicate PCHA data-* transactions there is a configuration stage where the Sensor Data Consumer obtains information about the Device Observation Source.
+For all transports supported by the Communicate PCHA data transaction there is a configuration stage where the Sensor Data Consumer obtains information about the Device Observation Source.
 This information is necessary in order for the Sensor Data Consumer to receive and interpret the measurement data from the Device Observation Source.

-3.Y.4.1.1 Trigger Events
+3.12.4.1.1 Trigger Events

 The typical trigger events fall into two groups.
 The first is that the Device Observation Source has measurement data to upload and the patient initiates the process for data upload.
 The second is that the patient is in the process of taking a measurement and a Sensor Data Consumer is either in range (wireless) or connected (wired) and active.

-3.Y.4.1.2 Message Semantics
+3.12.4.1.2 Message Semantics